 City Councilor Matt O’Malley was elected as the District 6 representative to the Boston City Council in a special election on November 16, 2010.
-He was reelected to the seat on November 8, 2011.
-His district includes the neighborhoods of West Roxbury and Jamaica Plain, parts of Roslindale and Mission Hill, and the Back of the Hill.
+He was reelected to the seat on November 8, 2011 and on November 5, 2013 when he received a record-setting 18,204 votes.
+His district includes the neighborhoods of West Roxbury and Jamaica Plain, parts of Roslindale and Roxbury, and the Back of the Hill.

 Councilor O’Malley grew up in Roslindale and today owns a home in Jamaica Plain.
 He is a graduate of Boston Latin School and the George Washington University.

 Councilor Matt O’Malley was named Chair of the City Council’s Environment & Parks Committee and Vice Chair of the Education Committee in January 2014.
 He also serves on the City Council Committees on Arts & Culture, Ways & Means, and the Special Committee on Charter Reform.
 In 2012 and 2013 Councilor O’Malley served as Chair of the City Council’s Government Operations Committee and as Chair of the Environment Committee in 2011.